bsick/causality_workshop/index.md

 ### Focus

-The focus of the workshop is on sharing experience on how to approach causal research questions when working with observational data  There will be sessions with talks and also a time for discussion and posters during an extended apero.
+The focus of the workshop is on sharing experience on how to approach causal research questions when working with observational data  There will be sessions with talks and also a time for discussion and posters during an extended coffee breaks.

 <h3>Workshop on Causality </h3>

+### Participants and Subscription
-  <li/>Everybody who is interested in causality can participate as long as we have enough place (first come first serve) - please put your  name and your e-mail on the list below:
+Everybody who is interested in causality can participate as long as we have enough place (first come first serve).
+The workshop is for free.
+Please put your  name and your e-mail on the list below:

 </ul>